The Vertically-Integrated Projects (VIP) Program

 Traditional Learning Management Systems like T-Square at Georgia Tech have become part of the problem rather than part of the solution, and we'll aim to move beyond them.

-To develop robotic boats as sensing platforms for environmental monitoring tasks
+To develop robotic sensing platforms for environmental monitoring tasks

 such as oil spill survey and cleaning, and recovery of metal objects

-in the sediments.
-Develop autonomy solutions for maritime mobile sensing networks.
+in sediments.
+Develop autonomy solutions for mobile sensing networks.

 - Physics MOOC Team (VPH, Tues.
 11:00-12:30):